A hospital was set to expand,

 yet distrust was high in the community

-Leveraging mixed method research for rapid insights into why
+Leveraging mixed method research for rapid insights into missed opportunities

 Healthcare / service design